The Fabulous Chancellors: History

 The Fabulous Chancellors were founded in 1959 by Tom Lowe and Dale Rich.
-Since then, they have worked with Brian Hyland, Paul Revere, Merrilee Rush, Mark Lindsay, The Tokens, The Raiders, The Turtles, The Byrds, The Diamonds, Gary Lewis, Gary Puckett, The Playboys, Bill Pinkey’s Original Drifters, Bill Hailey’s Original Comets and a number of others.
+Since then, they have worked with Brian Hyland, Paul Revere and The Raiders, Merrilee Rush, Mark Lindsay, The Tokens, The Turtles, The Byrds, The Diamonds, Gary Lewis and the Playboys, Gary Puckett, Bill Pinkey’s Original Drifters, Bill Hailey’s Original Comets and a number of others.
 The band's manager was Del Chapman, and notable personalities associated with the band include Phil Volk and Paul Revere.
 The Fabulous Chancellors released their "Anthology" CD in 2006, featuring original songs, tunes, and live performances from 1990 to 2006.

 In May 2010, the band performed their arrangement of the National Anthem at the dedication of the Ada County Fallen Soldiers Memorial Monument in Boise, Idaho, with Governor Butch Otter officiating.
 Also in 2010, the band released their "Livin' on Rock n Roll" CD, which included two a cappella covers, "(Me and My Baby Like) Old Songs," and a new original song, "Your Love Ain't Easy."
 The Fabulous Chancellors released this album at a sold-out show at the Nampa Civic Center in Nampa, Idaho.